DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 ### History
 Until recently, React did not provide a first-class API to perform asynchronous operations _during rendering_ while executing on the server-side[^1].
 This posed a challenge for 3rd party library authors that often wrote their APIs thinking of React's client-first model.

-Some folks in the open-source world came up with the concept of "two-pass rendering" to try and address this.
+Some folks in the open-source world came up with the concept of "two-pass rendering" to try and address this (though this can be a misnomer[^2]).
 The general idea is that you render the React app once to initiate async work, and when the async work is complete you render the React app a second time.
 On the second render, the React app can _synchronously_ read from the cache that was populated in the first render.

-This is a cool work-around, but it has real performance implications: you're doing every bit of expensive work twice.
+This is a cool work-around, but it has real performance implications: you're doing a lot of expensive things many times.

 ### Simple (Synchronous) SSR Render
 The steps to successfully render a _basic_ application with SSR are roughly: